DerGuru/The-Resonant/New Chapters/Part1/P1-16_The_Storm.md

 Everything had changed.

-The game—if it had ever been a game—was over.
+The gameâ€”if it had ever been a gameâ€”was over.

 This was real.
 This was dangerous.